ttcremers/ttcremers.github.io/content/instant-film-holgaroid.md

 Q: _I never shot instant film and I have no clue what film to use?_

 A: Fuji Film sadly discontinued their ISO 400 color and black and white film, which would have been perfect for the Holgaroid.
-But fear not, we have tricks up our sleeves!
-So there are 3 films still available
+But fear not, we have tricks up our sleeves.
+So there are three films still available:

 1. FujiFilm FP-100C Professional.
 Which is an ISO 100 color film
 2. FujiFilm FP-3000B.
 Which is a ISO 3000 Black and white film